sodazone/ocelloids-sdk/packages/pallets/README.md

 # Ocelloids Pallets Modules

-This folder contains modules for pallet-specific use cases.
+This folder contains modules for specific use cases related to pallets.

+Please navigate to the README.md file of each pallet module for detailed documentation and example usages.